open-component-model/ocm-website/content/en/docs/controller-reference/replication-controller/component-subscription.md

 ### Observed Generation

-The replication-controller reports an observed generation in the ComponentSubscription’s `.status.observedGeneration`.
-The observed generation is the latest `.metadata.generation` which resulted in either a ready state, or stalled due to error it can not recover from without human intervention.
+The replication-controller reports an observed generation in the ComponentSubscription's `.status.observedGeneration`.
+The observed generation is the latest `.metadata.generation`, which resulted in either a ready state or stalled due to an error it can not recover from without human intervention.

 ### Conditions